 Taking the multigenerational family on vacation sounds like fun.
 Until you realize how much work it could be.
-Our contributor author offers these simple tips for planning a multigenerational family vacation in the U.S.
+As a grandparent with an large extnded family, I know how complicated multigen travel can be.
+Here are my tried and true simple tips for planning a multigenerational family vacation in the U.S.

 A multigenerational trip can be fantastic.
-It’s something that many of us hope to do at some point in our lives.
 The idea of going away with your children, grandchildren and maybe other relatives and friends can be appealing.
 Especially if you live far apart, or don’t get much chance to spend together normally.
+But it also has its challenges.

 Let’s be real — even if you all live in the same city, work, life, chores, homework and everything else get in the way – and getting together for family holidays is complicated.
-You find that you only see your children briefly, perhaps as they drop the grandkids off, and many families that live close together rarely find the time to sit down and eat together.
+You might discover that you only see your adult children briefly, perhaps as they drop the grandkids off (if you’re lucky), and many families that live close together rarely find the time to sit down and eat together.

 But, while multigenerational family travel can be exciting, there is a lot to think about and organize.
 Traveling in a big group can be stressful, not to mention expensive.
 Here are some of the things that 3 simple tips for planning a multigenerational family vacation in the US.